FyroxEngine/Fyrox/README.md

 ## Support

 If you want to support the development of the project, click the link below.
+I'm working on the project full time and use my savings to drive development forward, I'm looking for any financial support.

 [![Become a patron!](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/mrdimas)